 Many Americans have German ties, and this European culture has influenced several aspects of American life.
-In fact, more than 16 percent of Americans have ancestors from Deutschland who started settlements in California, Texas, Pennsylvania and many states in the Midwest.
+In fact, some 46 million Americans have ancestors from Deutschland who started settlements in California, Texas, Pennsylvania and many states in the Midwest.
 The popular baseball snacks of hot dogs, pretzels and beer came from the German culture, and there are many other German traditions that Americans have adopted as their own.

 Christmas and Easter are the most famous Christian holidays, and many common traditions and rituals came from Germany.

 - Advent Calendars: The popular calendars that count down the days until Christmas originated in Germany.
 The paper calendars that feature treats, such as chocolate candies, behind the small doors were first printed in Germany in 1908.